cuelang/cuelang.org/content/en/docs/concepts/logic.md

 The model for this is actually quite simple.
 Conceptually, CUE keeps two parallel values, one for all possible values and one for the default, which must be an instance of the former.
-Rougly speaking, for the example with the conflict, it simultaneously evaluates:
+Roughly speaking, for the example with the conflict, it simultaneously evaluates:

 {{< blocks/sidebyside >}}